 - 18.05.01 Each fiscal year, the Department Head has the option to select meal reimbursement either at actual expense or per diem for themselves and all employees under their supervision.
 Meal reimbursement is authorized for out of County overnight business-related travel. - 18.05.02 Meals may be reimbursed at actual expense subject to requirements of documentation.
 Tips and gratuities are allowed up to fifteen percent (15%). - 18.05.03 The daily per diem rate for meals will be the same as the Meals and Incidental Expenses (M&IE) rate for a location as currently in effect for federal employees under the maximum federal per diem rates (I.R.S.
 Publication 1542).
 No receipts shall be required for reimbursement under the per diem rate for meals.
-This method shall be prorated as follows:

-must reasonably commence before 7:00 a.m. and end with a night of lodging.
-Lunch 25% of rate for a full day that travel must reasonably commence before 11:00 a.m. and end with a night of lodging or for a day that follows a night of lodging and will reasonably end after 1:00 p.m.
-Dinner 50% of rate for a full day of out-of-town with a night of lodging, or for a day that travel must reasonably commence before 6:00 p.m. and end with a night of lodging, or for a day that follows a night of lodging and will reasonably end after 7:00 p.m.
+This method shall be prorated as follows: - Breakfast 25% of rate for morning following out-of-town lodging, or for a day that travel must reasonably commence before 7:00 a.m. and end with a night of lodging. - Lunch 25% of rate for a full day that travel must reasonably commence before 11:00 a.m. and end with a night of lodging or for a day that follows a night of lodging and will reasonably end after 1:00 p.m. - Dinner 50% of rate for a full day of out-of-town with a night of lodging, or for a day that travel must reasonably commence before 6:00 p.m. and end with a night of lodging, or for a day that follows a night of lodging and will reasonably end after 7:00 p.m.